HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 ### Suggested actions

 -  We need to do more analysis to better understand why some sites are not using responsive image techniques or lazy loading.
--  We need to provide guidance that enables commerce platforms to reliably deliver beautiful images to those with high end devices and good connectivity — while providing a best-possible experience to lower-end devices and those with poor connectivity.
+-  We need to provide guidance that helps ecommerce platforms to reliably deliver beautiful images to those with high end devices and good connectivity — while providing a best-possible experience to lower-end devices and those with poor connectivity.

 ---